oneconvergence/dkube-examples/insurance/monitoring/monitoring-nb.md

 ### Execute File to Create Resources

+ This example uses a script to create the monitor resources necessary for the monitor creation.
+This section explains how to run the script.

  - Navigate to folder <code>/workspace/**\<your-code-repo\>**/insurance/monitoring</code>
- - Open `resources.ipynb`
+ - Open `resources.ipynb` <br><br>
+ - If the serving and monitoring cluster are the same, the script will get all of the fields automatically.
+   - Ensure that the variable `RUNNING_IN_SAME` in the 1st cell is set to `True`
+   - Leave the other fields in their current selection
+   - Skip to the section "Run the Script"
+ - If the serving cluster is different from the monitoring cluster, the serving cluster needs to be identified
- - In case of running the example other than the serving setup, In the 1st cell, set RUNNING_IN_SAME to False and Fill in the external IP address for the field `SERVING_DKUBE_URL` in the form "https://\<External IP Address\>:32222/"
+   - In the 1st cell, set `RUNNING_IN_SAME = False`
+   - Complete the field `SERVING_DKUBE_URL` with the external IP address for the **serving** cluster in the form:
+     - <code>https://**\<External IP Address\>**:32222/</code>
    - Ensure that there is a final `/` in the url field
    - Leave the other fields in their current selection
+ #### Run the Script
  - From the top menu item `Run`, select `Run All Cells`
  - This will create the DKube resources required for this example to run automatically, including the required Datasets <br><br>
  - The following Datasets will be created